How to cite a journal article in APA Style

 An APA Style citation for a journal article includes the author name(s), publication year, article title, journal name, volume and issue number, page range of the article, and a DOI (if available).
-Use the buttons below to explore the format.
+Use the buttons below to explore the format, or try the free APA Citation Generator to quickly and easily create citations.

 Basic format for an APA journal citation